Creamy Chocolate Fudge

 Fudge Recipe Without Condensed Milk

 This easy chocolate fudge recipe without condensed milk will quickly become one of your favorites.
 There are actually many different ways to make it.
-But I think that of all the fudge recipes I make, this is the easiest way.
+But I think that of all the fudge recipes I make, this is one of the easiest.
+So next time you crave chocolate, give it a try!

 This recipe calls for only 2 ingredients.
 I know.
 That’s hard to believe because it’s so good.